apache/skywalking/README.md

 - [The paper of STAM](https://wu-sheng.github.io/STAM/), Streaming Topology Analysis Method.
 - [Blog](https://skywalking.apache.org/blog/2020-04-13-apache-skywalking-profiling/) about Use Profiling to Fix the Blind Spot of Distributed Tracing
 - [Blog](https://skywalking.apache.org/blog/2020-12-03-obs-service-mesh-with-sw-and-als/) about observing Istio + Envoy service mesh with ALS solution.
+- [Blog](https://skywalking.apache.org/blog/obs-service-mesh-vm-with-sw-and-als/) about observing Istio + Envoy service mesh with ALS Metadata-Exchange mechanism (in VMs and / or Kubernetes).

 NOTICE, SkyWalking 8.0+ uses [v3 protocols](docs/en/protocols/README.md).
 They are incompatible with previous releases.